RonB/angular-oboe/README.md

 angular-oboe
 ============

-Stream JSON data to an angular controller in pages without the need for serverside pagination.
+Stream JSON data and add it in pages to the controller.
+No need for serverside pagination.

 I'm working on this locally so stay tuned.